tchartron/tardis-electron/README.md

 - [X] Implement auto token refresh
 - [X] Fix / Delete watcher logs
 - [X] Fix ui responsivness when app is built
+- [ ] Find a way to fix black W.E.B logo chen dark theme is selected
 - [ ] Fix token renew (login request always beeing sent before any other request when token has expired and first request sent does not work)
 - [ ] Implement markdown parser
 - [ ] Implement websocket notifications when someone assigns on task.